MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy setting lets you decide whether employees should receive recommendations to set Google Chrome as PDF handler.
+  This policy setting lets you decide whether employees should receive recommendations to set Microsoft Edge as PDF handler.

-If you enable or don't configure this setting, employees receive recommendations from Google Chrome to set itself as the default PDF handler.
+If you enable or don't configure this setting, employees receive recommendations from Microsoft Edge to set itself as the default PDF handler.

-If you disable this setting, employees will not receive any notifications from Google Chrome to set itself as the default PDF handler.
+If you disable this setting, employees will not receive any notifications from Microsoft Edge to set itself as the default PDF handler.

   #### Supported features: